 The earned income tax credit is for working-class Americans—not for people who live off income from investments.
 As a result, you can’t claim the credit if you have too much investment income.

-For the 2022 tax year, you can’t claim the earned income credit if you have more than $10,300 of investment income ($11,000 for 2023).
+For the 2023 tax year, you can’t claim the earned income credit if you have more than $11,000 of investment income (up from $10,300 for 2022).
 For this purpose, investment income includes interest, ordinary dividends, capital gains, royalties and rental income from personal property, and income from passive activities.

 Social Security Number Requirement